scenarioo/scenarioo-format/format.md

 Name | Type | Description
 :---|:---|:---
-index | <a href="#integer">Integer</a>  | The number of the step (sequential number, starting with 0 for first step) title | <a href="#string">String</a> | The title that is currently displayed for the screen in the browser window title bar or as a title on the page (this makes it possible to search for texts inside this titles in scenarioo). status | <a href="#string">String</a> | Whether the test step "failed" and was a "success". screenshotFileName | <a href="#string">String</a> | The name of the step screenshot file inside the `screenshots` directory (usually something like '000.png', where 000 is the index of the step and '.png' the used image format) details | <a href="#details">Details</a> | Additional important detail information to describe important properties of a step can be put into this key-value map.
+index | <a href="#integer">Integer</a>  | The number of the step (sequential number, starting with 0 for first step) title | [String](#String) | The title that is currently displayed for the screen in the browser window title bar or as a title on the page (this makes it possible to search for texts inside this titles in scenarioo). status | [String](#String) | Whether the test step "failed" and was a "success". screenshotFileName | [String](#String) | The name of the step screenshot file inside the `screenshots` directory (usually something like '000.png', where 000 is the index of the step and '.png' the used image format) properties | Array of [DocuObject](#DocuObject) | Additional important detail information to describe important properties of a step can be put into this key-value map.
 This additional information will be displayed in the first section entitled "Step" inside the metadata area on the right side of the step image in the step view.
 E.g. the current browser URL is a good candidate to store here as a property with name 'URL'.
-It is recommended to only put the most important properties (that logically belong to the top most metadata section "Step") into this details object.
-For more detailed metadata about a step (that you do not want to see in the top metadata section for a step), you should better use `metadata.details` instead, where you can define additional sections for metadata of a step. labels | <a href="#labels">Labels</a> | Labels for the page
+It is recommended to only put the most important properties (that logically belong to the top most metadata section "Step") into this properties object.
+For more detailed metadata about a step (that you do not want to see in the top metadata section for a step), you should better use `metadata.details` instead, where you can define additional sections for metadata of a step. labels | [Labels](#Labels) | Labels for the page

 #### <a name="#html">Html</a>